opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

 meta_description: Learn how to integrate Amazon Q CLI with OpenSearch's log pattern analysis and data distribution tools for streamlined command-line diagnostics and enhanced system troubleshooting capabilities.
 ---

 Modern distributed systems generate vast amounts of log data that can be challenging to analyze manually.
-In this blog, we'll explore how you can integrate Amazon Q CLI with OpenSearch's advanced analysis tools to transform complex log investigations into natural language queries.
+In this blog post, we'll explore how you can integrate Amazon Q CLI with OpenSearch's advanced analysis tools to transform complex log investigations into natural language queries.
 We'll demonstrate the integration of two powerful OpenSearch agent tools---the Log Pattern Analysis Tool and Data Distribution Tool---through the Model Context Protocol (MCP), showing how this combination enables streamlined command-line diagnostics and enhanced system troubleshooting.

 Through a real-world OpenTelemetry Demo scenario investigating payment failures, you'll learn how to set up the integration, configure the necessary components, and use these tools to perform automated pattern recognition and statistical analysis.
 By the end of this post, you'll understand how to use conversational commands to quickly identify root causes in distributed system logs, significantly reducing time to resolution for critical issues.

 ## Log Pattern Analysis tool

-The [Log Pattern Analysis Tool](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/tools/log-pattern-analysis-tool/) is an OpenSearch agent tool that automates log analysis through multiple analysis modes.
+The [Log Pattern Analysis tool](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/tools/log-pattern-analysis-tool/) is an OpenSearch agent tool that automates log analysis through multiple analysis modes.
 It performs differential pattern analysis between baseline and problem periods and analyzes log sequences using trace correlation.
 The tool provides log insights by automatically extracting error patterns and keywords from log data to accelerate troubleshooting.

 ## Data Distribution tool

-The [Data Distribution Tool](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/tools/data-distribution-tool/) is an OpenSearch agent tool that analyzes data distribution patterns within datasets and compares distributions between different time periods.
+The [Data Distribution tool](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/tools/data-distribution-tool/) is an OpenSearch agent tool that analyzes data distribution patterns within datasets and compares distributions between different time periods.
 It supports both single dataset analysis and comparative analysis to identify significant changes in field value distributions, helping detect anomalies, trends, and data quality issues.

-The tool generates statistical summaries including value frequencies, percentiles, and distribution metrics to help understand data characteristics and identify potential data quality issues.
+The tool generates statistical summaries, including value frequencies, percentiles, and distribution metrics, to help understand data characteristics and identify potential data quality issues.

 ## Amazon Q CLI integration

-Amazon Q CLI can seamlessly integrate with these OpenSearch analysis tools through the [Model Context Protocol (MCP)](https://opensearch.org/blog/introducing-mcp-in-opensearch/).
-By configuring the OpenSearch MCP server, you can access both the Log Pattern Analysis Tool and Data Distribution Tool directly from your command line interface.
+Amazon Q CLI can seamlessly integrate with these OpenSearch analysis tools through [MCP](https://opensearch.org/blog/introducing-mcp-in-opensearch/).
+By configuring the OpenSearch MCP server, you can access both the Log Pattern Analysis tool and Data Distribution tool directly from your command-line interface.

 This integration enables natural language queries for log analysis and data distribution insights, making complex diagnostic tasks accessible through simple conversational commands.

 ### Implementation using opensearch-mcp-server-py

 This integration is built on the [opensearch-mcp-server-py](https://github.com/opensearch-project/opensearch-mcp-server-py) project, which provides a Python-based MCP server for OpenSearch.
-To enable the Log Pattern Analysis Tool and Data Distribution Tool integration, you need to clone this project and add custom integration code for both tools.
+To enable the Log Pattern Analysis tool and Data Distribution tool integration, you need to clone this project and add custom integration code for both tools.
 This extends the server's capabilities to support these advanced analysis features.

 ### Complete integration workflow